Pupil Premium Action Plan 2018-2019

 Person Responsible: Headteacher

-2 pupils in the entire school currently entitled to the Pupil Premium Grant.
-This plan will be fully evaluated in September 2017 once children are identified from the new cohort and focused strategies can be put in place.
+5 pupils in the entire school are currently entitled to the Pupil Premium Grant.
+This plan is fully evaluated in July each year.

 For a full version of our Pupil Premium plan including breakdown, please click here.

 The Pupil Premium was introduced in April 2011 after research showed that children from disadvantaged backgrounds were far less likely to get good GCSE results.
 Attainment statistics published in January 2014 showed that in 2013 37.9% of pupils who qualified for free school meals achieved 5 GCSEs, including English and mathematics at A* to C, compared with 64.6% of pupils who do not qualify.
 It is unacceptable for children’s success to be determined by their social circumstances and therefore the government pledged to raise levels of achievement for all disadvantaged pupils and to close the gap between disadvantaged children and their peers.